enuance/All-Bout-Meme/README.md

 - Completed: Add the ability to remove memes from the persistant data model
 - Possibly add the ability to edit already sent memes and be able to resend new meme.

-This app now impliments (as of 5/9/2017) basic Data Persistence using the Core Data frmaework.
+This app now impliments (as of 5/9/2017) basic Data Persistence using the Core Data framework.
 Sent Memes are saved on the local disc and retrieved using NSFecthRequests.
-A delete method has also been added that uses an NSPredicate to search for the Meme to delete (using it's unique identifier') in the Data Base.
+A delete method has also been added that uses an NSPredicate to search for the Meme to delete (using it's unique identifier) in the Data Base.